spokestack/spokestack.io/content/docs/React Native/cookbook.md

 ### Tap to talk

-Beginning in version 4.0.0, using tap to talk is incredibly simple!
+Beginning in version 4.0.0, the configuration for tap-to-talk has been greatly simplified.

 When configuring Spokestack use a Push to Talk profile, prefixed with `PTT`: